liz4JS/alx-system_engeneering-devops/0x03-shell_variables_expansions/README.md

-export BEST=School-it creates a new local variable export BEST=School-it creates a new global variable echo $((128+$TRUEKNOWLEDGE))-it prints the result of the addition of 128 with the value stored in the environment variable trueknowledge, followed by a new lineecho $(($POWER/$DIVIDE))-it prints the result of power divided by divide, followed by a new line. power and divide are environment variables
+export BEST=School-it creates a new local variable export BEST=School-it creates a new global variable echo $((128+$TRUEKNOWLEDGE))-it prints the result of the addition of 128 with the value stored in the environment variable trueknowledge, followed by a new lineecho $(($POWER/$DIVIDE))-it prints the result of power divided by divide, followed by a new line. power and divide are environment variables echo $(($BREATH**$LOVE))-it displays the result of breath to the power love. breath and love are environment variebles. the script should display the result, followed by a new line